sara-nl/sdrdocs/source/pages/rest-api/intro.rst

 Making requests
 ==================

 The REST API is used by making API requests using the `methods`_ of the standard HTTP protocol.
-Typically an application like curl is used to make requests, but it is also possible to do this from within your custom-built applications.
+Typically an application like cURL is used to make requests, but it is also possible to do this from within your tools or custom-built applications.

 If a request is received by the Data Repository, it will be processed and a response will be given.
 This response is according to the HTTP protocol and will include a `status codes`_ indicating whether the processing was successful or an error occured.
 Based on this code a body is included that either gives the updated state of the object being requested or modified, or a description of the error that occurred.